FaceOfBo0/RE2_ItemTracker/README.md

 Required: .NET Core 3.1

-For the program to be visible while you are playing, in RE2 change the "Display Mode" to "Borderless Window".
+For the program to be visible while you are playing, in RE2 change "Display Mode" to "Borderless Window".

 double-click (and hold) to move window right-click to open menu